 “It takes a thousand small steps to make our wines” – these words of Bruce Cakebread summarise his enterprise’s passion behind winemaking.
 Bruce, the President and COO of Cakebread Cellars, was in India this February to “meet new friends over a glass of wine”.
 At a dinner organized by Madhulika Bhattacharya aka Madame LaCave of the La Cave Fine Wines and Spirits store that exclusively stocks the Cakebread Cellars wines in Delhi, Bruce mingled with one and all with natural ease, thanks to his several earlier visits.
-I was quick to whisk him aside for an exclusive tête-a-tête even before the first guest for the evening arrived and Vikramaditya Singh, Master Sommelier and General Manager of Lodhi hotel, sabred the first of the Champagnes.
+I was quick to whisk him aside for an exclusive tête-a-tête even before the first guest for the evening arrived and Vikramaditya Singh, General Manager of Lodhi hotel, sabred the first of the Champagnes.

 About Cakebread Cellars